mauritssilvis/patterns/README.md

 The singleton design pattern could well be the easiest and most well-known design pattern.
 The basic idea of this pattern is to ensure that there is only a single instance of a certain class.
-Any attempts to retrieve or create another instance of this class should again lead to this same, single object.
+Any attempts to retrieve or create another instance of this class lead to this same, single object.
 This object, which could be called a singleton instance, thus, acts as a kind of global.

 The use of a global, singleton object can be practical in several situations.